 This is a true story - only the names of the investors

 Where do ponzi schemes

-In some cases, members of the community group have innocently
+members of the community group innocently encourage others to put

 This means that when the scheme collapses, not only do the

 investors lose their money, but relationships break down between